Table of Contents:

 Two major classes of prebiotics have been proven effective in the treatment of infectious and non-infectious gastrointestinal diseases in cats:

-- Fructooligosaccharides (FOS) contain the sugar fructose, which is preferentially used as the source of energy for the beneficial bacteria known as Bifidobacterium, Lactobacillus, and Bacteriodes.
+- Fructooligosaccharides (FOS) contain the sugar fructose, which is preferentially used as the source of energy for the beneficial bacteria known as Bifidobacterium, Lactobacillus (lactic acid bacteria), and Bacteroides.
 Because fructose isn’t as well-used by less beneficial bacteria (AKA, the “bad” bacteria, which include E. coli, Clostridium, and Salmonella, among others), FOS compounds offer a reproductive boost to the “good” intestinal bacteria.

 Which begs the question: Should your cats be taking these supplements?